 Our work is a journey.
 We know that as a fashion brand the products we create have an impact on our Earth and on the people that make for us.
 As such we are on a constant search to surround ourselves with people and suppliers who can collaborate to make to the best product in the best way for all.

 To learn more about our makers and some of their wonderful initiatives we are putting together a complete biography of each maker.
 We have a couple of these bios completed - link below.
 In the meantime please get in touch if you ever want to know more, we are happy to share so that you can learn more about the wonderful people behind ELK.

 MAKERS BIO LINKS

 CORE VALUES & SUPPLIER CODE OF CONDUCT

-We have a responsibility a to trace and monitor our supply chain to know where and how our products are made and where the materials come from.
-To achieve our mission and live out our philosophy all existing and new suppliers that work with Elk are subject to an agreement which is formed from our core values and includes a comprehensive code of conduct.
+We have a responsibility to trace and monitor our supply chain to know where and how our products are made and where the materials come from.
+To achieve our mission and live out our philosophy all existing and new suppliers that work with ELK are subject to an agreement which is formed from our core values and includes a comprehensive code of conduct.
 This code aims to bring about transparency, to help us know who we are working with and build a trusting relationship.
 It also works as a road map where by independent assessments highlight changes or improvements needed so that together we can strive to ensure better working conditions and safe and fair trade.

 The following is a summary of this code.

 * no child labour or forced labour including hired subcontractors and outsourced workers

 * sweat shop free